Periodic Gravitational Lensing with Oscillating Boson Stars

-In \figurename~\ref{fig:img} we show the time evolution of the image pair for two representative lensing configurations. \emph{Top panel}: an oscillating boson star with $M=10^6\Msun$ and $m=10^{-19}\eV$ (period $T \approx 20678\second$) at $\DOL=1\Mpc$ lenses a solar-radius source with uniform surface brightness at $\DOS=1\Gpc$, i.e., both lens and source lie outside the Milky Way.
-Here the angular extent of the source is smaller than the angular excursion of the caustic, so the system passes through all four phases.
-The blue curve shows the mean magnification of the image pair; the red curve shows its maximum radial separation.
+In Fig.~\ref{fig:img} we show the time evolution of the image pair for two representative lensing configurations.
+Top panel: an oscillating boson star with $M=10^6\Msun$ and $m=10^{-19}\eV$ (period $T \approx 20678\second$) at $\DOL=1\Mpc$ lenses a solar-radius source ($\Rsrc = 1 R_\odot$) with uniform surface brightness at $\DOS=1\Gpc$; i.e., both lens and source lie outside the Milky Way.
+Here, the source's angular size is smaller than the caustic's angular excursion, so the system passes through all four phases.
+The blue curve shows the mean magnification of the image pair with finite-source-size effects included~\cite{1994ApJ...421L..71G,2024SSRv..220...57W}; the red curve shows its maximum radial separation.
 The magnification cycles from $\mathcal{O}(10^4)$ down to $0$, while the radial separation oscillates from $\muas$ scales to $0$.
-Such extreme magnifications make detection feasible even on cosmological scales, as demonstrated by the $\mathcal{O}(10^{3})$ magnification of an individual star at redshift $1.5$ by a galaxy-cluster lens~\cite{Kelly:2017fps}. \emph{Bottom panel}: lens ($M=10^4\Msun$, $m=10^{-17}\eV$, $T \approx 207\second$) at $\DOL=10\kpc$, with source at $\DOS=0.5\Gpc$ (lens inside, source outside the Milky Way).
-Here the source's angular size exceeds the caustic's excursion, and the source position is chosen so that the system samples phases~2 and~3 only.
+Such extreme magnifications make detection feasible even on cosmological scales, as demonstrated by the $\mathcal{O}(10^{3})$ magnification of an individual star at redshift $1.5$ by a galaxy-cluster lens~\cite{Kelly:2017fps}.
+Bottom panel: lens ($M=10^4\Msun$, $m=10^{-17}\eV$, $T \approx 207\second$) at $\DOL=10\kpc$, with the same source at $\DOS=0.5\Gpc$ (lens inside, source outside the Milky Way).
+Here the source's angular size exceeds the caustic's excursion, and the source position is chosen so that the system samples only phases~2 and~3.
 Because phase~4 does not occur, the minimum magnification and separation remain nonzero.
+For the two examples, ignoring redshift effects is adequate for the illustrations and order-of-magnitude estimates; both have the same dimensionless mass $\tilde{M}\approx 7.5\times10^{-4}$ and compactness $\mathcal{C}\approx 5.7\times10^{-8}$.
+They are, therefore, dilute, small-amplitude examples far from the maximum-mass branch and are not intended to represent the full oscillating-boson-star population.
+They instead illustrate two observational geometries in the stable dilute regime, while the event-number estimate below scans the broader parameter space.
+More generally, the variation strength depends on the boson-star compactness.
+More compact boson stars modulate $\rc$ more strongly, which increases the caustic excursion and correspondingly enhances the periodic photometric and astrometric changes.